grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 #### Migrate Alertmanager configuration for UTF-8 in Alertmanager 0.27 and later

-Starting with Alertmanager v0.27.0, Alertmanager has a new parser for matchers to support UTF-8 characters in Alertmanager, and this parser has a number of backwards incompatible changes.
-While most matchers will be forward-compatible, some will not.
-Alertmanager is operating a transition period where it supports both UTF-8 and classic matchers, and your configuration will continue to work in Mimir until your Mimir installation enables UTF-8 strict mode.
-All Mimir installations should enable UTF-8 strict mode before the end of the transition period, so we recommend you use the migrate-utf8 command to prepare your Alertmanager configuration for this change.

-The migrate-utf8 command automatically translates any matchers that are incompatible with the UTF-8 parser into equivalent matchers that are compatible by enforcing double quoting on the right hand side of the matcher.
-This does not change their behavior, rather UTF-8 matchers require double quoting where whitespace and reserved characters are present.
-However, it's much easier to enforce double quoting on all matchers instead of just the few that are incompatible.
+The migrate-utf8 command translates any matchers that are incompatible with the UTF-8 parser into equivalent matchers that are compatible by enforcing double quoting on the right hand side of the matcher.
+The translation does not change their behavior.

 The command takes as input an existing configuration and template files, and prints as output the migrated configuration and template files: